-The clays we are using in this course can be purchased through Ceramics by paying for tickets at UF's Fowlett's Bookstore.
-Resolute Terra Cotta is \$10.00 for 25 lbs (one ticket), Nan's Sculpture Clay is \$10.00 for 25 lbs. (one ticket).
-Glaze materials including, slips, wax resist, stains, patinas and pyrometric cones are covered by the materials fee.
+The clays we are using in this course can be purchased at Fowlett's Bookstore then turned in for clay here at UF Ceramics where it is stored.
+One, 25 lb. of premixed wet bag of clay is approximately \$12.50 Glaze materials including, slips, wax resist, stains, patinas and pyrometric cones are covered by the materials fee.
 The plaster and other mold-making materials (algi-safe, if used) are sold separately and can be purchased by the pound through the bookstore.

-I will collect tickets during the second class meeting and dispense clay to you to start the first project.
+I will collect paid receipts during the second class meeting and dispense clay to you to start the first project.
 Additional clay will be available during class and can be gotten from our Ceramics Teaching Lab specialist, Derek Reeverts during scheduled hours posted on his office door.
 Please arrange to pick up your clay during these hours.
 It is suggested that you keep any additional clay locked in your locker and that you recycle your used clay for future use.
 Please ask me if you do not know how to recondition your clay so that you can use it again.